 Migrants, massacre in the hold of the boat: two Egyptian smugglers arrested.
 VIDEO

-Migrants, massacre in the hold of the boat: two Egyptian traffickers arrested.
-VIDEO

 Two Egyptians, including a minor, were arrested by the State Police on charges of being the smugglers of a vessel that reached 40 miles from Lampedusa and of having caused the death by asphyxiation of 10 migrants who remained trapped in the hold.
 The arrests of a crime suspect issued by the Agrigento prosecutor’s office refer to the dramatic events of 17 June.
 In competition with each other and with other unidentified residents in Libya, the two foreigners allegedly illegally facilitated the entry into the national territory of 54 migrants, mainly of Pakistani and Bangladeshi nationality, causing the death by asphyxiation of ten people of Bangladeshi nationality who were inside the hold of the vessel, as well as injuries to other migrants.